alpacon

 • Status codes: 200 OK on success, 400 Bad request on failure.

-This interface does not validate the correctness of current password, but can only be used by admin users. password should satisfy the password security requirements as /api/auth/change_password/ does.
+This interface does not validate the correctness of current password, and is available only to superusers.
+The new password should still satisfy the password security requirements as /api/auth/change_password/ does.

 Password reset

-Users can request password reset when they forgot their passwords via /api/auth/reset_password/.
+Users can request password reset if they forgot their passwords via /api/auth/reset_password/.

 Request: